solidusio/solidus/guides/shipments/overview-of-shipments.md

 - `tracking`: The identifier given for the shipping provider (such as FedEx or UPS).
 - `shipped_at`: The time when the shipment is shipped.
 - `state`: The current state of the shipment.
+See [Shipping states](#shipping-states) for more information.
 - `stock_location_id`: The ID of the stock location where the items for this shipment are sourced from.

-### Additional attributes

-In addition to the basic attributes, developers may be interested in the following shipment attributes:

 - `adjustment_total`: The sum of the promotion and tax adjustments on the shipment.
 - `additional_tax_total`: The sum of U.S.-style sales taxes on the shipment.
 - `promo_total`: The sum of the promotions on the shipment.
 - `included_tax_total`: The sum of the VAT-style taxes on the shipment.
-- `cost`: The order cost for the select shipping method.
+- `cost`: The estimated shipping cost (for the selected shipping method).
-- `order_id`: The ID for the order that a shipment is being created for.
+- `order_id`: The ID for the order that the shipment belongs to.

 <!-- TODO:
   Add a shipment process flow diagram.